Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

 \end{thm}

+The argument which shows that Theorem \ref{thm:L2_convergence_psiN_to_psi} implies Theorem \ref{thm:main_thm} is carried out in Section \ref{sec:pf} and uses the theory of Gaussian Hilbert spaces to directly connect the semi-discrete polymer and the continuum polymer.
+This is different than the method of polynomial chaos series developed in \cite{caravenna_sun_zygouras_2015polynomial} which was used as an intermediate step for the convergence of discrete non-intersecting random walks established in \cite{CorwinNica16}.

-The proof of Theorem \ref{thm:L2_convergence_psiN_to_psi} goes by extending the methods introduced in \cite{CorwinNica16} which were used to prove a similar $L^2$ convergence result for discrete non-intersecting random walks.
-An additional complication that must be handled here is due to the exponentially rare event that a continuous time random process takes many steps in a short amount of time.
-We extend the method of exponetial moment control used in \cite{CorwinNica16} in order to handle this type of rare event.
-Another complication is that the discrete Tanaka formula used in \cite{CorwinNica16} does not apply to the continuous time random processes studied here.
+The proof of Theorem \ref{thm:L2_convergence_psiN_to_psi} is carried out in Section \ref{sec:pf_of_L2}, with technical lemmas deferred to later sections.
+The proof goes by extending the methods introduced in \cite{CorwinNica16} which were used to prove a similar $L^2$ convergence result for discrete non-intersecting random walks.
+An additional complication that must be handled here is due to the exponentially rare event that a continuous-time random process takes many steps in a short amount of time.
+We extend the method of exponential moment control used in \cite{CorwinNica16} in order to handle this type of rare event.
+Another complication is that the discrete Tanaka formula used in \cite{CorwinNica16} does not apply to the continuous-time random processes studied here.
 To handle this, it is necessary to first ``de-Poissonize'' the processes before proving certain bounds, and then ``re-Poissonize'' to get back to the original model; this is carried out in Section \ref{sec:dePoiss}.